tarantool/doc/doc/1.7/reference/reference_lua/fiber.rst

 .. function:: sleep(time)

-    Yield control to the transaction processor thread and sleep for the specified number of seconds.
+    Yield control to the scheduler and sleep for the specified number of seconds.
 Only the current fiber can be made to sleep.

     :param time: number of seconds to sleep.